Faith Calendar - Orange Leader

 Advanced Theological Training

-A Taste of Grace Interest Night is being held at 6:30 p.m. on Wednesday, March 17 and Wednesday, March 24 at Orange Church of God located at 1911 North 16th Street in Orange.
+A Taste of Grace Interest Night is being held at 6:30 p.m. on Wednesday, March 24 at Orange Church of God located at 1911 North 16th Street in Orange.
 Get a taste of advanced theological training by Grace School of Theology.
 Pastor Demetrius ‘Demo’ Moffett of Orange Church of God is host pastor.
 Register to join us: info.gsot.edu/interest-night

 Glow Family Easter Experience Event